nutratech/cli/README.rst

 You can develop plugins (or data modifications sets) that are imported and built on the base (or core) installation.

+These currently can take the form of custom recipes, foods, and RDA injection.

 Supporting Old Versions of Python